suzannejmatthews/PDC-Unplugged/content/activities/ParallelAddition.md

 * **CS1**: TCPP recommends that the notion of dependencies be covered as early as CS1.
 * **CS2/DSA**: TCPP recommends that concepts of speedup, divide-and-conquer and selection be covered in either CS2 or DSA.
-* **Systems**: TCPP recommends that topics related to communicaton could be covered in Systems.
+* **Systems**: TCPP recommends that topics related to communication could be covered in Systems.

 ---

 ## Accessibility

 The visual aspect of this activity may make it less accessible for blind students.
 However. students communicating a message to a blind partner can read their total aloud.
-The instructor can facillitate passing the total to the next student as necessary.
+The instructor can facilitate passing the total to the next student as necessary.

 ---